iota-community/Defi-lend-borrow/README.md

 ### 4. Deploy the Contracts

-Use Hardhat to compile and deploy the contracts on the IOTA EVM testnet.
+Using Hardhat, compile and deploy the contracts on the IOTA EVM testnet, ensuring that the deploy script properly includes the required constructor arguments.

 ```bash
 npx hardhat compile